frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/shafts-bearings.md

 ### Modeling
-The easiest way to model shafts is to use the [`Shaft` Featurescript](https://cad.onshape.com/documents/95c00401c440b44ad8799ef5/w/1f1ebce01a3b8eb6fa102975/e/8db1f48368bdac821997185f "Shaft Featurescript Onshape Document"){:target="_blank"}, which you learn how to use in the following exercises.
+The easiest and most parametric way to model shafts is to use the [`Shaft` Featurescript](https://cad.onshape.com/documents/95c00401c440b44ad8799ef5/w/1f1ebce01a3b8eb6fa102975/e/8db1f48368bdac821997185f "Shaft Featurescript Onshape Document"){:target="_blank"}, which you learn how to use in the following exercises.

 For bearings, insert your desired bearing from the MKCad app.